cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

 Comments
 ::::::::

 SQL provides for two types of comments, which we will occasionally use to annotate queries in this book.
-Multi-line comments are any text between `/*` and `*/`.
+Any text between `/*` and `*/` forms a multi-line comment.
 Single-line comments start with two dashes.
 Here is a query using both types of comment:

 ::